The Trojan Horse

 Well, the Trojans didn't want to upset Athena either, so they rolled the big horse into the city of Troy.
 It was so big it wouldn't go through the gate, and they had to tear down a piece of the city wall to get it in.
 They left it at the temple of Athena, and then the Trojans had a big party to celebrate the end of the war.
 (Still the Greek soldiers inside the horse kept very quiet).

 Finally everyone fell asleep, and NOW the Greek soldiers came out of the Trojan Horse and killed the guards on the walls.
 They signalled to the other Greeks to come attack Troy.
 They could get in now because the walls were torn down.
 There was a big battle and the Greeks won.
 All the Trojan men were killed, and all the women and children were taken back to Greece as slaves.

 Here's a video of some high school boys reenacting the Trojan Horse story.
-I think it's interesting to remember that the men who fought the war were only a year or two older than these boys, and actually the men fighting in Afghanistan now are also only a year or two older.
+I think it's interesting to remember that the men who fought the war were only a year or two older than these boys, and actually the men fighting in Iraq now are also only a year or two older.

 Learn by doing: act out the story of the Trojan Horse

 More about how Odysseus got home from the war